 Staying at the Four Seasons Japan

-To make your own Four Seasons reservations, refer to the Four Seasons Kyoto website to check rates and availability for your selected dates and room selections.
-Insider Tip: be sure to check their Four Seasons special offer section to find some wonderful Japan hotel deals!
+To make your own Four Seasons reservations, we recommend checking on Booking.com for the best Four Seasons Kyoto hotel deals.
+Insider Tip: be sure to also check the Four Seasons special offer section to find some wonderful Japan hotel deals!